nttcslab/eval-audio-repr/README.md

 ## What's new

+### Mar 25, 2024 -- Fixed minor issues.
+- New feature: Fine-tuning program supports "eval-only" option.
+- Refactoring: Logging folder name to reflect weight path name and other minor issues.
+- Fix: Small issues with CLAP model wrappers.

-### ~Jan 25, 2024 -- Supported zero-shot evaluation for CLAP models.
+### Jan 25, 2024 -- Supported zero-shot evaluation for CLAP models.
 - Zero-shot evaluator: `zeroshot.py`
 - New model: Supported (for linear and zero-shot evaluation) WavCaps, LAION CLAP, and MS CLAP.
-- Fix: Migrated from torchaudio to soundfile+librosa to avoid an issue related to resampling quality.
+- Fix: An issue related to resampling quality by migrating from torchaudio to soundfile+librosa.
 - Fix: M2D to use fixed normalization statistic values.

 ### Jan 12, 2024 -- Supported weighted CE loss with fine-tuning and added more models.